50 Ways To Be Better & Generate Demand On Instagram

 - Actually doing the things that will make you be better: Finally, the most frustrating step in the road towards being better is doing those things that you learnt about that will make you be better.
 In the case of Instagram, this means that you are going to have to actually use it – well.

 Using Instagram correctly

 Before we continue, we should probably confirm what Instagram is and isn’t.
 Where businesses are concerned, Instagram is a community building and demand generation tool, not a sales tool.
 If you overuse the word sales when referring to it, you are setting yourself up to fail.
 What you need to be selling is the lifestyle associated with your brand or products.
-You can’t sell direct from Instagram, but you can generate demand on Instagram
+You can’t sell directly from Instagram, but you can generate demand on Instagram.

 How to generate demand on Instagram